rmaicle/dlang-guide/properties/index.md

 tags: [dlang, dguide, draft]
 ---

-The language have two categories of Type Properties.
+Every type has an associated built-in information regarding itself.

-* Read-only Properties that are used to query information about a type.
+These built-in type information are exposed or made available by the language to the progammer as _type properties_.
-* Function-like Properties that perform a pre-defined operation on a type.
+Type properties are usually queried to return the corresponding information but there are a few that perform operations.

-Properties are not reserved identifiers and user-defined properties may be defined.
+Type properties are not reserved identifiers and user-defined properties may be created for user-defined types as discussed in the [User-Defined Properties section](/dlang-guide/properties/user_defined.html).

-The language defines the following syntax for using Type Properties:
+The language defines the following syntax for using type properties:

 <div markdown='1' class='syntax'>